nbicocchi/learn-microservices/modules/chassis/chassis-python/slides/2 - FastAPI.md

 - **Validation and serialization** powered by Python type hints and Pydantic.
 - **Easy to learn** and use, with concise, readable code.

-This makes FastAPI particularly well-suited for modern applications where speed, data integrity, and developer productivity are crucial such in *distributed edge programming*.

 ## Install

 If you use Conda, create a new environment called `fastapi` or whatever: